Production of Avengers: Infinity War and Avengers: Endgame: Story

-While all non-Avengers films in the MCU were considered set-up for this storyline, Feige said that Black Panther (2018) would be "a very important" link to the storyline, as would Thor: Ragnarok.
-The Russos wanted "a strong through line" from The Winter Soldier to Civil War and into the two films, saying, "We look at [Civil War] as setting the stage for Infinity War, how it starts and what condition everybody's in."
-He described the concept of the films as "the Marvel universe [uniting] to battle the greatest threat to the world and universe that you've ever seen", with the brothers wanting to approach the cosmic elements of Infinity War with the same "fervor" that they gave to the more grounded films Winter Soldier and Civil War.
+Feige said all non-Avengers films in the MCU were setting-up for this storyline, with Black Panther and Ragnarok being particularly important links.
+The Russos wanted "a strong through line" from The Winter Soldier to Civil War and into the two Avengers films, saying, "We look at [Civil War] as setting the stage for Infinity War, how it starts and what condition everybody's in".
+The brothers wanted to approach the cosmic elements of Infinity War with the same fervor that they gave to the more grounded films Winter Soldier and Civil War.
 Though they were unable to depict the films with naturalism given their science fiction content, they did want their films to have a psychological realism.
-Anthony added that Infinity War would deal with the "themes of fate and destiny and the essence of what it means to be a hero".
+Anthony added that Infinity War would deal with "themes of fate and destiny and the essence of what it means to be a hero".
 Feige said the films would explore whether the visions the Avengers had in Age of Ultron were predictions of the future or just projections of their fears.
-Anthony described the tone of the films as unique, given how they were melding the tones of all the individual MCU franchises, and it was important for the brothers that both films were tonally different from each other as well, with different storylines and structures.
+Anthony said the films melded the tones of the individual MCU franchises, and would be tonally different from each other.

 Infinity War is set approximately two years after the events of Civil War, as the Russos always set "everything based on when the last movie came out".
-In addition to Starlin's "Infinity Gauntlet", Markus and McFeely drew inspiration from Jonathan Hickman's "Infinity" comic (2013).
+In addition to Starlin's "Infinity Gauntlet", Markus and McFeely drew inspiration from Jonathan Hickman's "Infinity" (2013) comic.
 Infinity War was crafted like a 1990s heist film, with the brothers looking at many films "that had that heist-style energy to them", as Infinity War "has that energy of the bad guy being one step ahead of the heroes", with Thanos "on a smash-and-grab" to acquire all of the Infinity Stones.
 The films 2 Days in the Valley (1996) and Out of Sight (1998) served as inspiration for the brothers.